If slander stains my name, then be it so—

 Black words so said or writ are easy paid,

-That men of sense do know this be assured.
+All men of sense do know, be well assured;

 That truth trumps falsehood ever is the case.